BA (Hons), MBACP - Integrative Counsellor

 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

 I qualified at my local college then did my degree BA (Hons) at Sunderland University.
 I work from a person-centered core while integrating tools from other modalities of counselling.

 I learned from my school days the positive impact counselling can have on a person's life as it did for me.

-During my teenage years, my school provided counselling for me that improved my confidence and self-esteem showing me that counselling can positively affect a person's life as it did mine.
 My youngest child was born with disabilities I learned through experience that families like mine face hardships and heartache which need support.
-As my daughter grew she too has had counselling that helped her to accept herself and enjoy life to her capabilities.
-These experiences sparked in me a desire to support children with disabilities and their families.
+As my daughter grew she also had counselling that helped her to accept herself and enjoy life to her capabilities.
+These experiences sparked in me a desire to support others.

 Training, qualifications & experience